paradime-io/nfl_data_modeling_challenge/README.md

 ![Average Points Per Snap](./analyses/Visualizations/2023_Avg_Pts_Per_Snap.png)

 Tyreek Hill was by far the most efficient point scorer.
 Every other player in the top 5 had over 1,000 snaps, but Hill played only 735 offensive snaps.
-He averaged 0.51 PPR points per snap played.
+He averaged a very impressive 0.51 PPR points per snap played!

+Also of note, Keenan Allen, who ranked 8th for WR, played only 13 regular season games.
+All other players in this list played at least 16 games.
+CeeDee Lamb had the second highest snap count in the list (1,075) and still maintained a ridiculous PPR per snap of 0.38.

 ### Receiving Touchdowns
-I also looked at receiving statistics over the past several seasons in order to get an idea of any trends over time.
-I analyzed data from the 2018-2023 regular seasons.
+I looked at receiving statistics over the past several seasons (2018-2023) in order to get an idea of any trends over time.

 ![Receiving TDs by Year](./analyses/Visualizations/Receiving_TDs_by_Year.png)